yugabyte/yb-sample-apps/README.md

 ## Supported Workloads

-Below is a list of sample apps supporting a variety of workloads across YugaByte DB's APIs.
+Below is a list of workloads.

 | App Name                         | Description      |
 | -------------------------------- | ---------------- |